nicola-baechi/bertrands-paradox/README.md

 # Bertrands Paradox Simulator
 A simple JavaFX 15 project attempting to simulate and visualize the Bertrands paradox.

-Developed by: @nicola-baechi @stefanshr @odthoma
+Developed by: @nicola-baechi, @stefanshr, @odthoma

 ## Running the program
+Follow these steps to run the program:
-1. Download and extract the latest .zip archive from our releases
+1. Download the latest .zip archive corresponding to your OS from the releases tab
-2. On Windows, execute the start.exe
+2. Extract the archive
+3. Execute the start script in the root of the folder

 No JRE or JDK installation is required, since it comes bundled with the program.